 - Much of the work needed to try and put the fire out has to be done quickly and without the benefit of necessary information.

-These problems all started years before when the owner either didn’t withhold enough tax or withheld employee tax and didn’t pay it.
-Instead of making the hard choice to change the business or dump it, he or she sat still and didn’t file returns out of fear.
+These problems all started years before when the owner either didn't withhold/pay enough tax or enough employee tax.
+Instead of making the hard choice to change the business or dump it, he or she sat still and didn't file returns out of fear.

 - Gather your tax records for years you think are un-filed – bank statements, expense documents, etc.

 - If you have lost your documents – contact your CPA or my office about making a good faith re-creation of the numbers